Inland Waterway Transport and Ports ask Europe for an ambitious policy action plan and continuity in funding

 Today, a coalition of inland waterway transport (IWT) and ports has handed over a declaration with its vision towards 2030 to Wim van de Camp, member of the European Parliament and Violeta Bulc, EU Commissioner for Transport.
 The handing over of the declaration took place during a high-level IWT and Ports event, hosted by the Port Autonome de Strasbourg.

 The joint declaration of the coalition explains the common vision of the inland waterway transport and ports sector towards 2030.
 Its representatives are convinced that green, smart and congestion-free transport and logistics serving a circular and bio-based economy, will only be a reality tomorrow if they can build on a solid policy strategy supported by sufficient and effective implementation tools.
 In this, their focus lies on the need of coordination, investment, legislation and innovation.
+The declaration can be found enclosed.

 In a reaction, MEP Wim van de Camp and Commissioner Violeta Bulc emphasised their support to back the sector and its initiatives to fully exploit its potentials and better integrate it into the multimodal transport chain.